razahamid91/profile/README.md

-# React Vite Project
+# Using React Vite  Profile Project

 This is a sample React project configured with Vite.
 The source code is hosted on GitHub, and the live demo is deployed on Netlify  https://hamid-raza.netlify.app/

 ## How to setup and run the project